bowmnath/cis-457-w23/activities/week-06-tcp.md

 24. The topic above is somewhat different from caching.
 How is this scenario different?
 What would caching look like in our made-up furniture example?
+-->

+21. Why is TCP somewhat inefficient when a small amount of data is being transferred?

+22. With TCP splitting,
+    a client can save time by connecting to a nearby server instead of a far-away one.
+    At a high level, this sounds a lot like caching, but it is in fact quite different.
+    Explain some differences between TCP splitting and caching.

+23. Assume you are the first person ever from your network to download a particular web page.
+    Which of the following would be more helpful and why?
+    * a nearby server that provided TCP splitting to the web server
+    * a web cache

+    Would your answer change at all if you were the second person to download the page?